kyverno/website/content/en/docs/Writing policies/generate.md

  state: Failed
 ```

-## Generating resources into existing namespaces using Selector (Deprecated)
+## Generating resources into existing namespaces

 This feature has been deprecated in Kyverno 1.7.0+, refer to [this](#generate-for-existing-resources) section to generate for existing resources.